hn374/Developer-Notes/C/C.md

 ## Malloc()

-Returns a pointer to a memory block of at least size bytes aligned to 8 byte boundary.
+Returns a pointer to the newly created memory block.
+Malloc's only argument is the size of the memory block in bytes.

 ***